-It started out as 255 Bay, then became The Edge before finally emerging as The Bowery, but despite the meandering road it took to find its identity, the 18-storey condo tower by Richcraft opened with a flourish May 6.
+It started out as 255 Bay, then became The Edge before finally emerging as the condo The Bowery, but despite the meandering road it took to find its identity, the 18-storey tower by Richcraft opened with a flourish May 6.

 Classy, but with a bit of fun, the 248-unit building is inspired by New York’s up-and-coming Bowery Street and blends a post-industrial architecture into both its public and private spaces, thanks to the efforts of architect Rod Lahey and Toronto’s Union 31 design team (now known as U31).

 It’s a look and a feel that fits well with its location near the western edge of Centretown, itself an up-and-coming area that’s about to feel a whole lot more central as development of nearby LeBreton Flats ramps up.

 It’s also still close enough to be an easy walk to Parliament Hill or the Confederation Line of Ottawa’s Light Rail Transit.

 Combining the feel of a quiet residential neighbourhood with the cosmopolitan amenities of a high-end building, The Bowery offers a comfortable alternative for a range of buyers.